Add an SSH Server With Certificate Auth

 1. Log in to the StrongDM Admin UI.

-2. Go to Network > Certificate Authorities and select either StrongDM SSH Certificate Authority or another SSH CA.
+2. Go to Settings > Credentials Management and to the Certificate Authorities tab and select either StrongDM SSH Certificate Authority or another SSH CA.

 3. From the SSH CA’s Settings tab, select one of the certificates shown, or create a new certificate.